 Step 1: Call Love Energy Fuel

-Understandably, the first thing to do when you have no more heating oil is call Love Energy Fuel for a delivery.
-Keep in mind that this will take time, mainly when snow has blocked many roads leading to your home, you will have to use an substitute fuel, such as diesel.
+Understandably, the first thing to do when you have no more heating oil is called Love Energy Fuel for a delivery.
+Keep in mind that this will take time, mainly when the snow has blocked many roads leading to your home, you will have to use a substitute fuel, such as diesel.

 Step 2: Go to your Local Gas Station and “BUY DIESEL” ***NOT GASOLINE**

 Look for a gas container or buy one at your local hardware store.
 The ideal container should hold at least five+ gallons of fuel.
 Since you do not know how long the heating oil company will take to deliver the fuel, you should buy as much diesel as possible.

 Preferably, you should try to add the diesel fuel to your tank prior to your furnace running completely out of oil.
 If you do run out all the way, you will have to be able to bleed all of the air out of the oil line to get it back up and to run again.
 This will usually entail making sure that the filter, nozzle, and the oil pump are all clear and taking the time to ensure that no sludge makes its way through that could cause any blockage.
 When you get back home, turn the home thermostat that controls the oil furnace to the “off” position, fill up your oil tank with the diesel and give it 10 minutes to settle in the tank.
 This will allow any sediments and impurities to settle at the bottom of the tank, thereby giving the fuel intake line access to clean fuel.

 Restarting the furnace can be as simple as pushing the red reset button on your furnace.
 You may need to press the reset button several times to bleed the fuel line and restart your furnace.
 Once the heater has turned on, your home will be heated normally.
 The fuel should be enough to last you until the heating oil company delivers the heating oil you ordered.